 Various forms of media will also be used to promote traffic safety messages in conjunction with special events.
 For example, a media campaign is used to publicize the national seat belt enforcement mobilization in May each year and remind motorists to buckle up.
-Messaging on the dangers of impaired driving also accompanies the enforcement crackdowns during holiday periods throughout the year.
-Media will also be used during specific time periods such as messaging on the importance of child restraint use and heatstroke prevention during child passenger safety week in September, drowsy driving messages coinciding with changing the clocks in the spring and the fall, and bicycle and pedestrian safety messaging during the spring and summer months.
+Messaging on the dangers of impaired driving also accompanies the high-visibility enforcement and engagement campaigns during holiday periods throughout the year.
+From May to August each year, messaging promoting motorcycle awareness is conducted in high-risk locations throughout the state.
+Media will also be used during specific time periods such as messaging on the importance of child restraint use and heatstroke prevention during child passenger safety week in

+September, drowsy driving messages coinciding with changing the clocks in the spring and the fall, and bicycle and pedestrian safety messaging during the spring and summer months.